Tips for Staying Sober During the Holidays

 Be aware that sometimes when someone does something that really bothers us, that can actually be a reflection of something about ourselves that we do not like or do not accept.

-Find Quiet Time
+4. Find Quiet Time

-Breathe
+5. Breathe

-When all else fails… just breathe.
+When all else fails… Just Breathe.

-Did you know that diaphragmatic breathing (breathing with your belly) has been proven to reduce psychological stress?
-You can make it part of your meditation practice, or just take a second to breathe in deeply, and breathe out slowly in stressful situations.
+You can make it part of your meditation practice, or just take a few seconds to breathe in deeply, and breathe out slowly in stressful situations.

-The Bottom Line on Enjoying Sober Holidays
+The Bottom Line on Staying Sober During the Holidays

 Facebook